PALFA Survey: Data processing and storage

 Many of the detections to date have been made with a quick reduction package that allows us to find pulsars almost in real time.
-This is made possible by reducing the spectral and time resolution by a factor of 16, and using a computer cluster, the Arecibo Signal Processor to search for pulsars in the data.
-This is a nice and quick way of detecting slow pulsars, but the sensitivity to fast pulsars is severely degraded.
-Re-processing these data with full resolution is, computationally, a very challenging task but is essential for detecting many fast (both young and recycled) pulsars so far hidden by Galactic plasma.
+This is made possible by reducing the spectral and time resolution by a factor of 16, and using a computer cluster, the Arecibo Signal Processor, to search for pulsars in the data.
+This is a quick way of detecting slow pulsars, but the sensitivity to fast pulsars is severely degraded.
+Re-processing these data with full resolution is a computationally challenging task but is essential for detecting many fast (both young and recycled) pulsars so far hidden by galactic plasma.

 It is expected that, over the next several years, this survey will generate over 1000 Terabytes of data.
 The data is stored at the Cornell University Center for Advanced Computing.
 The full-resolution raw data is processed independently by three software pipelines.

 The Cornell University pipeline has conducted standard periodicity search and single-pulse search without doing an acceleration search.
 It has been run on all WAPP data archived at the Cornell University Center for Advanced Computing and has provided 2.5 million signal candidates.
 Winnowing of this vast set of candidates is currently under way.

 Galactic location of the new P-ALFA pulsar survey discoveries.
 The center of the Galaxy is indicated by the center of the coordinates, the position of the Solar System is indicated by the red dot on the left.
 The PALFA search areas are indicated in light blue.
 The dots indicate pulsars, this time colored according to their DM.
 The new PALFA discoveries are indicated by the larger dots.